Pfizer antiviral pill could be risky with other widely used medications - NewsBreak

 “Some of these potential interactions are not trivial, and some pairings have to be avoided altogether,” Peter Anderson, a professor of pharmaceutical sciences at the University of Colorado told NBC News.

 “Some are probably easily managed.
-But some we’re going to have to be very careful about,” he added.EXPLAINER: How will Biden’s COVID-19 test giveaway work?
+But some we’re going to have to be very careful about,” he added.New easy-to-use COVID-19 pills come with a catch

 In a statement to The Hill, a Pfizer spokesperson said, “The potential for drug-drug interactions (DDI) for Paxlovid was examined in a series of in vitro studies, as well as clinical DDI studies.”